-This summary highlights selected information from this document and does not contain all of the information that is important to you.
+This summary highlights material information with respect to the exchange offer and does not contain all of the information that is important to you.
 To better understand the offer and the short-form merger and for a more complete description of the legal terms of the offer and the merger, you should read carefully this entire document and the documents to which you have been referred.
-See "Where You Can Find More Information" beginning on page 61.
+See "Where You Can Find More Information" beginning on page 64.